Olly-n/Continuous-control-project-DDPG/README.md

 ```
 pip install -r requirements.txt
 ```
 Additionally, you will need to download the Unity environment in which the agent was trained.
-Instruction for this can be found within the `Continuous_Control.ipynb` notebook or by following [this link](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control).
+Instruction for this can be found within the `Continuous_Control.ipynb` notebook or by [following this link](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control#getting-started) and selecting the correct version 1 environment for your system.

 ## Files
 This repository contains the following files and folders: